 Is HVAC a Good Career for the Future?

 As HVAC systems continue to advance, professional servicing will become even more important.
-Newer models of heating and cooling systems consume less energy or generate it from renewable sources including solar and wind.
+Newer models of heating and cooling systems need less energy or generate it from renewable sources including solar and wind.
 Sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.

-Another benefit of working in HVAC is next to no student debt.
+Another key perk of working in HVAC is next to no student debt.

 According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
 A community college is usually around $5,000 every year.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+By comparison, the standard student debt for a bachelor’s degree is $25,921.

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
 Certain jobs may require more time than others, so the number of calls you can go on may vary.